conanite/aduki/README.md

 This line instructs aduki to initialise the #gadget field with a Gadget object.
 It also instructs aduki to initialize each element of the #machines array with a Machine object.
 Aduki decides to create an object or an array of objects depending on the attributes-hash contents, rather than on any metadata you may specify here.

+The following line tells aduki to expect a hash for the #helpers attribute, and for each value in the hash is should construct a new MachineBuilder instance:

+      aduki :helpers => { :key => MachineBuilder }

 ## Contributing